Andre0991/vilpy/README.md

 `lispyville` is a layer on top of `lispy` that adapts some `evil` commands for working consistently with `lispy`.
 Personally, I never felt the need for `lispyville` when using `evil`: using vim commands while in normal mode and `lispy` commands in insert mode worked fine for me.
 I found `lispyville` quite difficult to grasp, and I simply got used to the raw `lispy` commands, avoiding this extra indirection for `lispy` commands.

 That said, it's clear that `lispyville` is useful for lots of people., so would be great if it worked with `vilpy`.
 I believe this should not be too difficult: maybe simply forking it and renaming `lispy` to `vilpy` and fixing some renamed functions will do it.
-Another simpler possibility is aliasing `vilpy` functions to their `lispy` counterpars.
+Another simpler possibility is aliasing `vilpy` functions to their `lispy` counterparts.
-That said, I do not have the motivation for experimenting with this now.
+However, I do not have the motivation for experimenting with this now.